codingbootcamp/codingbootcamp.github.io/index.md

 The second part will be about Docker and how can we use it to develop the application and deploy it in production.

+Although we would love to help you cross each and every hurdle during development, we would love it if you put in some effort yourself first and then sought help.

 **For first session working knowledge of JavaScript is a must.
 Please read up [https://developer.mozilla.org/en-US/docs/Web/JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)**

 **For second session please install Docker for your operating system from for [here](https://www.docker.com/)**

+Needless to say, you need to carry your laptop with you.

 ### Building JavaScript Application
 In this session we will learn how a modern web application is developed and deployed.
 The application will have a backend which will serve data via APIs and frontend will consume the data and present it using UI components.